leros-dev/leros-dev.github.io/README.md

 For example `00001001.00000010` is an add immediate instruction that adds 2 to the accumulator, where `00001000.00000011` adds the content of R3 to the accumulator.
-For branches we use 3 of the instruction bits for larger offsets.
+For branches, we use 3 of the instruction bits for larger offsets.

 ### List of Instructions

-Following table shows all currently defined instructions (21, if you include all conditional branch variations).
+The following table shows all currently defined instructions (21, if you include all conditional branch variations).

 Not all instruction bits are currently used (unused are marked with `-`).